 The next step was an orientation ride to a quiet street or parking lot.
 The Comet had no console so Annie could clearly see my feet doing their clutch and gas pedal stuff as we rode to a quiet part of town.
 I even showed her that the gas pedal wasn’t even needed when starting up.
 With the engine idling, I put it in first, let the clutch up to the friction point, and then just ease ….
 It stalled.
 Twice.

 Well, this was embarrassing.
 The Comet’s little engine (85 hp, 138 lb.-ft.) didn’t seem up to handling no-throttle starts and as a result, would make it a harder car in which to learn to drive stick.
-The last car I did this in was my friend Richie’s three-on-tree F85, similar size car, stronger motor.
+The last car I did this in was my friend Richie’s 1963 three-on-tree F85, similar size car, much stronger motor (155 hp, 210 lb.-ft).
 Live and learn.

 Note-4: Many years later I would show my younger soon-to-be-driving son Will the same no-throttle start in my 2002 5 speed PT Cruiser (definitely a future COAL and one you may find surprising).
 The no-throttle starts worked fine in the little ChryCo Cruiser.
-Its four cylinder engine (150 hp, 162 lb.-ft.) may have sounded like a Soviet tractor, but it pulled like one too.
+Its four cylinder engine (150 hp, 162 lb.-ft.) was not much stronger than the Comet, but it sounded like a Soviet tractor and pulled like one too.

 We changed seats in the Comet.
 Stall.
 Stall.
 Screeching start and jerky stop.
 Stall.
 If I had been smart and been watching her face rather than outside the window and the clutch foot, I might have notice this was going really badly.
 We got to an intersection where there was more traffic than I anticipated and in the middle of a left turn the car stalled.
 Annie opened the door, got out, and quietly walked away amidst the now stopped intersection traffic.
 She did not say a word, or yell, or curse, or anything.
 Even the fellow motorists in the intersection were quiet, no horns, no gestures.
 It seemed like they knew what was happening and felt bad for